aj-octy/python/README.md

-# python
+# Scraping Using Python
-scraping reviews from  flipkart
+scraping reviews from flipkart and view on Web page & generate scv files